mahoney1/docs/animaltracking-tutorial.md

   - Typescript Contract and Client applications (Event Listeners, Query Clients etc)
   - Tabler React (the Github project at https://github.com/tabler/tabler-react for a React-based Dashboard app
   - Adding customisations, suited to the use case / Ledger data being extracted.
+  - starting local, verifying from your IBM Blockchain IDE that everything works locally ; then promote the smart contract to an IBM Blockchain Platform Cloud instance, and show integration to that SaaS environment from your IBP Clients and the React Dashboard app.

 Thanks for trying it out!
 If you have any issues, please raise an issue on my Github project (click 'Issues') with full details of the problem you're facing - thanks!)